Patagonian cannibal murders: Mismanagement and conclusion of the investigation

-Torino lost his position and was arrested shortly after.
+Torino and four of his agents were arrested and charged with various crimes in late 1910, such as abuse of authority, grave wounds, illegitimate arrests, torture and involuntary homicide.
+Most of the charges were dropped, and Torino was only found guilty of abuse of authority, for which he spent four years in prison.
+The Ottoman community raised money for a legal defense fund and gave him a hero's welcome when he was released.

 Modern opinions

 Modern historians have cast doubts on the veracity of the testimonies obtained by the police, and believe the story might have been exaggerated by Torino himself, who sought to gain notoriety and influence.
 Others believe it was part of a propaganda campaign carried out by the Argentine government to vilify the indigenous people of Patagonia and legitimize their persecution.

 Some historians maintain the position that the testimonies were at least partially true.
 It has been argued that Torino used what at the time were cutting-edge forensic tools (such as fingerprint identification) lending some credence to the investigation.